 • Being regarded by others as having such an impairment

-An “otherwise qualified disabled person” is an individual with a disability who can perform the essential functions of the job in question, with or without reasonable accommodation.
+An “otherwise qualified person with a disability” is an individual with a disability who, with reasonable accommodation, can perform the essential functions of the job in question.

 In determining whether an accommodation is an undue hardship, the following may be taken into account: